Rosso-OmniForge/pudo-js/README.md

+**Pudo and The Courier Guy are trademarks of The Courier Guy (Pty) Ltd. This is an independent implementation for Next.js/ERPNext platforms and is not officially endorsed by The Courier Guy.**

 # Pudo Shipping for Next.js

 A complete TypeScript/Next.js implementation of Pudo (The Courier Guy) shipping integration, ported from the WooCommerce plugin.
 Works seamlessly with ERPNext/Frappe backends or any Next.js e-commerce platform.